adsglass/SDG-auto-labeller/README.md

 To run the code, there are a number of dependencies.
 A Python 3 Anaconda distribution should cover most of the required libraries.

-You may need to pip install the following:
+You may need to pip install some of the following libraries:

 ```
 NLTK